 — Uses EHT-LTF repetitions, if indicated in the TXVECTOR parameter LTF_REP by values larger than one.

+— The number of EHT-LTF User Blocks in the EHT-LTF field is equal to the number of Users, TXVECTOR parameter NUM_USERS. (#1086)

 — The EHT-LTF field consists of one or more EHT-LTF User Blocks; each EHT-LTF User Block contains one or more EHT-LTF Repetition Blocks, where the number of EHT-LTF Repetition Blocks is equal to LTF_REP.
 An EHT-LTF Repetition Block in an EHT-LTF User Block comprises one or more EHT-LTF symbols, 𝑁𝐸𝐻𝑇−𝐿𝑇𝐹, calculated using the number of space- time streams NUM_STS for this user, as defined in Table 21-13 (Number of VHT-LTFs required for different numbers of space-time streams).